gemseo/gemseo/doc_src/software/maintenance.rst

 #.
 Create a release branch named release-X.Y.Z.
 #.
 For plugins only:
    #.
-Update the required gemseo version in :file:`setup.cfg`.
+Update the required gemseo version in :file:`pyproject.toml`.
 #.
 Update the changelog.
 #.
 Push the branch.
 #.
 Create a MR to master.